tsutherl/interview-prep/binary-heap.md

 1. uses a *complete* binary tree which means that every level of the tree is full except the bottom level which is filled from left to right
 2. insertions satisfy the *heap-order-property* which says that no child's priority is less than its parent's priority

-note: the description and solution in this file describe a min-heap but obviously this can all be applied to max-heaps as well
+<sub>note: the description and solution in this file describe a min-heap but obviously this can all be applied to max-heaps as well</sub>

 Because binary heaps are complete binary trees, they're often stored as arrays in an order that follows a level ordered traversal starting at the root.
 We could use a pointer and node based data structure for the heap implementation but the array runs faster because we don't have to set and reset references from one node to another.